Green SM: History

-In December 2024, the company announced that VinFast withdrew its VF 8 electric vehicles from the GSM taxi service to reinforce the model’s premium market positioning.
+In December 2024, the company announced that VinFast withdrew its VF 8 electric vehicles from the Vietnamese market Green SM taxi service to reinforce the model's premium market positioning in Vietnam.
 The VF 8 fleet will be transferred to FGF, a company specializing in the sale and rental of VinFast electric cars, to offer rental services to individuals and businesses or for direct sale to interested customers.
-GSM’s taxi services will continue with other VinFast models, including the VF 5 and VF e34.
+GSM's taxi services in Vietnam will continue with other VinFast models, including the VF 5 and VF e34.